At the train depot in Laramie |

 We were six hours late.
 I was going to miss my transfer by three hours.
 What would it take to get back to Wyoming?!
 Fortunately, Amtrak had it all worked out.

 Before arriving in Chicago, an announcement was made that we were behind schedule.
 Passengers with connections were instructed to head to the Amtrak customer service center where they would receive further information.
+I didn't expect them to be too accommodating, but lucky for me I was wrong.

+I arrived at the customer service center and introduced myself to the attendant.
+A small file was produced with my name on it and in it were instructions and tickets for my ongoing travel.
 To make a long story even longer, a shuttle van picked me up at the train station, drove me to a small airport where I boarded a plane and upon landing in Nebraska took another shuttle van that drove me to some random location where I caught the train I had missed hours earlier.
 Exactly as planned, I arrived in Laramie late in the morning the next day.

-shuttle vans or the plane.
+Many of the details are lost in the mists of time.
+I don't remember how long I waited around for the shuttle vans or the plane.
 My only memory of the plane ride is that there was a posse of Nebraska football fans on board, all "corn fed" looking and decked out in the school colors.
 The pilot felt compelled to announce repeatedly that he wanted to welcome those passengers and congratulate them as Nebraska had just won some big bowl game.
 As you can imagine, the fans we ecstatic.

-I don't remember there being an actual train depot or other passengers waiting and I don't remember if the van driver waited for me to board, but I don't recall being all alone in the middle-of-nowhere Nebraska either
+I recall that it was cold, dark and quiet as I boarded the Nebraska train.
+If it were daylight, I expect I would have seen cornfields for as far as the eye could see.
+I don't remember there being an actual train depot or other passengers waiting and I don't remember if the van driver waited for me to board, but I don't recall being all alone in the middle-of-nowhere Nebraska either.

-So there you have it My one (not-so) great American train ride also involved travel in two vans and on a plane.
+So there you have it.
+My one (not-so) great American train ride also involved travel in two vans and on a plane.
 Although it wasn't an enjoyable experience, I'm glad I did it.
 It was an adventure indeed albeit not the one I had anticipated.
 With train travel in the United States dwindling, there might not be many chances take a trans-American train ride again.
 Of course, Amtrak's Empire Builder route runs from Minneapolis to Seattle and makes a stop in Whitefish, Montana, right by Glacier National Park.
 The romantic in me thinks that sounds quite idyllic.
 Perhaps I'll take the chance and board another overnight train in America.
 Who knows what sort of adventure awaits!

 ~